Drawins/ExpenseTracker/README.md

 3. Enter the title and amount of the expense, then click "Save".
 4. View your expense history on the "Display" screen.
 5. Sort your expense by date,time,amount
 6. view the total balnce you have
+7. sign up/sign in and also log out

 ## Contact